asearfos/chipper/docs/chipper_manual.md

  to the song and syllables.
 2. *AnalysisOutput\_YYYYMMDD\_THHMMSS\_notes* with measurements pertaining to
 the notes.
-The user should be careful using these measurements as noisy song files will not have accurate note information.
+The user should be careful using these measurements as noisy song files will not have accurate note information due to disconnected signal.
+User can always visualize the notes using the Noise Threshold widget.

 **Analysis Output**